Dear budding sport scientist

 In very simple terms – from day one of your studies – you have to get out there and bring your knowledge to life.
 You have to track test your new found information, you have to find ways to communicate this knowledge to coaches, to your mum, to professors, to all walks of life.
 So what do I recommend you actually do to acquire real-life experience?

-Finally, look around at what is happening in 2020 – adapt now for the changes that are coming.
-We have witnessed a profound shock to the status of sport with cancellations, behind closed door performances, lockdowns and bio-bubbles.
-Sport is not immune to the current situation and just as normal working methods have now been flipped on their head, questioned and redefined, because a) people have to change and b) this is an opportunity to make a constructive change – again sport is not immune.
-Months into the pandemic there were signs of change, now we’re seeing it more profoundly – there are three changes that could be transient or permanent – but they are real. a) teams that are under the threat of going bust are undertaking wholesale reviews, making redundancies or scrapping the performance teams; OR are making cut backs by merging roles, reducing the number of days a practitioner is employed and b) the job market has become even more saturated – whereby jobs used to get scores of applications from which maybe 25% had the essential criteria, now we’re seeing jobs with twice/three times the number where 75% of candidates have essential criteria.
-This means three things for you; 1) broaden your appeal, (if you’re a physiologist, pick up some nutrition delivery; biomechanists pick up some performance analysis work, psychologist pick up some lifestyle skills); 2) develop a side hustle that you can revert to if your normal income reduces; 3) ensure you are able to stand out from the crowd – the easiest and most future proof way of doing this is developing your core (soft) skills) – people will want you on their team.
+- Finally, look around at what is happening in 2022 – adapt now for the changes that are coming.
+Jobs used to get scores of applications from which maybe 25% had the essential criteria, now we’re seeing jobs with twice/three times the number where 75% of candidates have essential criteria.
+This means three things for you; 1) broaden your appeal, (if you’re a physiologist, pick up some nutrition delivery; biomechanists pick up some performance analysis work, psychologist pick up some lifestyle skills); 2) develop a side hustle that you can revert to if your normal income reduces; 3) ensure you are able to stand out from the crowd – the easiest and most future proof way of doing this is developing your core (soft) skills – people will want you on their team.

 Some say, “there ain’t enough opportunities” – they’re right, so go and get one before they are all gone!